KevinChang0618/Predict-Citizen-Income-with-Machine-Learning/README.md

 # Project Goal
 Use different classification models to classify citizen's income with 50k or below 50k.
-And choose the best model with lowest classification error rate.
+And choose the best model with the lowest classification error rate.

 # Methods
 1. Select Variables.